hieulexuan123/ExamProctoring/readme.md

 Both processes annotate the input frame directly, as it is a critical resource.
 The main process then displays the annotated frame.

-Due to the time-consuming nature of anti-spoofing and face recognition tasks, these are handled by a separate process called *verifyFace*.
+Due to the time-consuming nature of anti-spoofing and face verification tasks, these are handled by a separate process called *verifyFace*.
 The *verifyFace* process frequently receives the raw face data detected by *processFaces*, performs verification, and updates the is_match field in the shared face_data.

-Since the verifyFace process is not synchronized with processItems and processFaces at every frame, it does not impact the time taken to process each frame, ensuring smooth and efficient processing.
+Since the *verifyFace* process is not synchronized with *processItems* and *processFaces* at every frame, it does not impact the time taken to process each frame, ensuring smooth and efficient processing.

 ![](demo/app_flow.jpg)
 ### Flow of processFaces